ylebon/fafo/README.md

 # Example
 A little taste: Link posted in a private personal whatsapp end-to-end conversation accessed by IP adresses from China and US with a "Digital Ocean" machines

+# Prerequisite
+- "A journal is a written record of incidents, experiences, and ideas.
+Also known as a personal journal notebook, diary, and log.
+Writers often keep journals to record observations and explore ideas that may eventually be developed into more formal essays, articles, and stories.
+"The personal journal is a very private document" says Brian ..." - https://www.thoughtco.com/what-is-a-journal-1691206

 # Characters

 # Countries